 The scheme is based on the benefits for the company or organisation, the Knowledge Base and the graduate who does the work (The Associate).
 Keys points are:

 - The project must be of strategic importance to the company, and

 - There must be a significant element of academic challenge in the project.

 In recent years, UCL has been awarded about 35 programmes to the total value of about £4M.
 One of these was a KTP with PassivSystems and Dr Paul Marshall and collaborators in the Computer Science Dept which focused on improving energy usage monitoring devices and ran for 2 years until October 2014.

 There is a UCL KTP team that are part of UCL Innovation and Enterprise who co-ordinate KTP activities with UCL and provide a support service for those departments participating, including UCLIC.
-If you would like some more information, please either email Anna Cox or the KTP team.
+There is further information on the UCL's Innovation and Enterprise website, or you can email the KTP team.

 UCLIC staff are an excellent resource for consulting.
 Many thousands of pounds have been invested in the knowledge and expertise we have acquired and we can offer consultancy services in a number of areas related to Human Computer Interaction.
 Many staff are regularly involved in organizing or contributing to workshops to transfer knowledge and techniques to Industry in providing consultancy on specific projects.

 - UCL is a not-for-profit organisation.
 If engaged in collaborative bids to funding organisations, all UCL's costs (direct and indirect) need to be covered.

 - We do not have a huge pool of staff waiting for work; every member of staff is funded by a particular project.
 Using their time involves either buying it out or recruiting additional staff.